 Dam Removal

 Over the past 100 years, the United States led the world in dam building.
-We blocked and harnessed rivers for a variety of purposes including hydropower, irrigation, flood control, water storage, recreation, and aesthetics.
+We blocked and harnessed rivers for a variety of purposes including hydropower, irrigation, flood control, water storage, recreation, aesthetics, and wildlife conservation.
 Today, Connecticut has more dams per river mile than any other state.

 While dams can benefit society, they also come with downsides.
 Dams deplete fisheries, degrade river ecosystems, alter recreational opportunities, and create downstream risks to public safety.
 Many dams that were once at the epicenter of a community’s livelihood are now in poor condition, too expensive to maintain, or no longer serve their intended purposes.